CDRT/mk_docs/docs/ref/bios/settings/thinkpad/secureboot.md

 |:---|:---|:---|:---|
 | SecureBoot | Disable, Enable | Yes* | Both |

+!!! info ""
-!>  On systems produced after 2020, Secure Boot setting can only be set to Disable using WMI when an SVP is passed.
+     On systems produced after 2020, Secure Boot setting can only be set to Disable using WMI when an SVP is passed.

+!!! info ""
-!> Secure Boot can always be set to Enable without a password.
+    Secure Boot can always be set to Enable without a password.

 </details>